|

 However, you extract heat with a heat pump a lot more easily from your UTES at an elevated temperature, compared to struggling to extract heat from a source below freezing.

 This is a suggestion from an academic paper here.
+I already linked to it and a .pdf I downloaded higher up this page.

 |